MohammadrezaFarahmand/Gallery/README.md

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhs:3 000   ) t  ve     i  n th rwse r The page will reload if yo mk
 You will also see any li nt errors in t
 ### `
 Launches the test runner in the interacti
-See the section about [runnng tess(htps//f book.gtb.i/cete-a-appdocs/nning-tts) for moreinformation.
+See the section about [runnng tess(htps//f book.gtb.i/cete-a-appdocs/ nning-tts) for moreinformation.

 Builds the app for productio to the
 It correctly bundles React in productionmode andoptimzes the builfthbst pormance.